 The telecom sector has been liberalised, with legislation introduced in late 2012 to align with the EU’s revised regulatory framework.
 It also adopted measures relating to competition and to facilitating the market entry of new players.
 Nevertheless, poor telecom infrastructure has meant that fixed-line penetration remains low by European standards.
 Unlike most markets, the fixed-line broadband sector is dominated by new players, in particular the cable operator Ipko, a subsidiary of Telekom Slovenia.

 Broadband penetration in Kosovo is developing, though slowly.
 There is effective competition between the main cable and DSL operators, though as yet there is little progress with the expansion of fibre networks: investment by the incumbent PTK in building out an upgraded fibre-based NGN has been insufficient thus far, exacerbated by the company’s financial difficulties.
 A fine €32 million fine imposed on PTK for a breach of contract against the MVNO Z Mobile was waived by the latter in May 2017, partly through concerns that PTK could not pay the fine.

 Although there are a number of smaller ISPs the sector is dominated by only three players: PTK, Ipko and Kujtesa.
 Cable accounts for the majority of broadband connections.

 The mobile sector accounts for most telecom lines for voice services, as well as the greater part of telecom revenue.
 Two MNOs dominate the sector.
 Telenor Serbia and VIP Mobile stopped offering unlicensed mobile voice and data services in mid-29017 across border regions as part of a deal by which Kosovo secured its own dialling code.

-Telecom regulator prepares for multi-spectrum auction;
+Telecom regulator prepares for multi-spectrum auction and number portability;

 Kosovo begins using 383 national dialling code;